meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 A Status-Realm-Request packets MUST include a User-Name Attribute, containing the Target Realm for the Request.
 The 'user' portion of the User-Name SHOULD be ignored, if present.

-A Status-Realm-Request message MUST also include a Max-Hop-Count attribute, as defined above.
+A Status-Realm-Request message MUST also include a Max-Hop-Count attribute, as defined below.

 Status-Realm-Requests MAY include NAS-Identifier, and one of (NAS-IP-Address or NAS-IPv6-Address).
 These attributes are not necessary for the operation of Status-Realm, but may be useful information to a server that receives those packets.